Skip to main content

 • R197 Membranoproliferative glomerulonephritis including C3 glomerulopathy: This test is the first choice for patients who meet the criteria detailed above.
 It includes multiplex ligation-dependent probe amplification (MLPA) and a panel test comprising of genes in which variants are known to cause MPGN.

-• R240 Diagnostic testing for known mutation(s): This indication can be used when a patient is clinically affected by idiopathic C3GN if a member of the family already has a known pathogenic or likely pathogenic variant.
+• R240 Diagnostic testing for known variant(s): This indication can be used when a patient is clinically affected by idiopathic C3GN if a member of the family already has a known pathogenic or likely pathogenic variant.
 In this situation, the laboratory will only test for the known familial variant.

-• R242 Predictive testing for known familial mutation(s): This indication is for a predictive (also known as presymptomatic) test that should be used for unaffected individuals who have a family member with a known pathogenic or likely pathogenic variant.
+• R242 Predictive testing for known familial variant(s): This indication is for a predictive (also known as presymptomatic) test that should be used for unaffected individuals who have a family member with a known pathogenic or likely pathogenic variant.
 This test requires authorisation from clinical genetics.

 Resources